-Fourth, remember that Photoshop is also for artists, designers, videographers and illustrators too.
-There's a lot in this program you won't need, and there's only a finite amount of space inside Photoshop for photography-specific tools.
+Remember that Photoshop is also for artists, designers, videographers and illustrators too.
+There's a lot in Photoshop you won't need, and there's only a finite amount of space inside Photoshop for photography-specific tools.

 So Photoshop is great at what it does, but what it does is starting to look pretty limited.
 Which is why the other programs on our list all deserve a long, hard look.
 Many are cheaper, many are simpler, many are smarter.

-If you're looking for cheaper all-in-one photo editors, get Adobe Photoshop Elements if you must, but first take a look at ON1 Photo RAW 2019, Alien Skin Exposure X4 and Luminar 3.1.
+If you're looking for cheaper all-in-one photo editors, get Adobe Photoshop Elements if you must, but first take a look at ON1 Photo RAW 2020, Exposure X5 and Skylum Luminar.
 Adobe might still be the big name in photo editing, but don't decide anything until you see what its rivals can do!

-We kick off our list with Photoshop and Lightroom as you get both with the standard Adobe Photography Plan subscription and it is a good deal.
-But the longer this goes on, the better Adobe's rivals get, and the more likely it is that this list will swap around quite soon – especially if Adobe carries on playing silly pricing games or sending threatening emails to its users.
+We kick off our list with Photoshop and Lightroom as you get both with the standard Adobe Photography Plan subscription and it is a good deal, whatever you think of the subscription model.

 PC: Intel Core 2 or AMD Athlon 64 processor 2 GHz, 2GB RAM (8GB recommended), Windows 7 to 10 | Mac: Multicore Intel 64-bit, 2GB RAM (8GB recommended), OS X 10.11 or later | Hard drive: 4GB | Minimum screen resolution: 1024x768 pixels

-Adobe’s decision to make Photoshop a subscription-only product remains controversial.
+Adobe’s decision to make Photoshop CC a subscription-only product remains controversial.
 Nevertheless, Photoshop is slick, powerful and constantly improving.
 Its support for selections, masks and layers is unmatched, making it the tool of choice for complex composite images.
 Despite its reputation for complexity, Photoshop actually offers a very clean, slick interface.
 There are no ‘novice’ modes, but the tools panel does offer fly-out animations that show you how the tools work and what they do.
 There are no image browsing or cataloguing tools in Photoshop itself, but since Lightroom is included in the same Photography Plans as Photoshop, that’s not an issue.
-On its own, Photoshop is powerful but limited; with Adobe Lightroom it’s half of an unbeatable double-act of image editing.
+On its own, Photoshop is powerful but limited; with Adobe Lightroom it’s half of the world's most popular image editing double-act.

 2. Adobe Photoshop Lightroom Classic/CC